shahabarvin/gish/README.md

 # mannual installation

-Copy 'gish' to the location of your choice.
-Afterwards, add the folder path (e.g., 'C:\gish') to your system variables under the 'Path'.
-You can find the system variables path by searching for 'Environment Variables' in the Windows search bar, then selecting 'Edit the system environment variables' and clicking on 'Environment Variables'.
-In the 'System variables' section, find the 'Path' variable, click 'Edit', and then add the folder path.
+- Copy 'gish' to the location of your choice.
+- add the folder path (e.g., 'C:\gish') to your system variables under the 'Path'.

+You can find the system variables path by searching for `Environment Variables` in the Windows search bar then selecting `Edit the system environment variables` and clicking on `Environment Variables`.
+In the `System variables` section, find the `Path` variable, click `Edit`, and then add the folder path.